Management

 You will see output similar to the following:

-# Retrieve Information for the First 10 Functions
+# Return information for the first 10 functions

 tcb fn list -l 10